 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements

 Construction and operation of the Project as described in the Pre-application Document (PAD; AEA 2011) will affect flow, sediment, and large woody debris (LWD) downstream and upstream of Susitna-Watana Dam.
 Downstream of the dam (Middle River and Lower River) Project operations have the potential to alter aquatic habitat and channel morphology as a result of changes to flow timing and magnitude, sediment supply and sediment transport capacity, large woody debris (LWD) recruitment and transport.
 Above the dam (Upper River), Project operations would result in trapping of sediments and LWD, deposition of sediments at tributary mouths, beach formation, and erosion and/or mass wasting of soils within the impoundment.
 Construction of project access roads and transmission lines would require stream crossing structures which would have the potential to affect stream geomorphology.
-The various components of this study will address the extent of the associated project effects and data needed for design PM&E measures to minimize effects.
+The various components of this study will address the extent of the associated project effects and data needed for design of any necessary PM&E measures.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge